wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/01-React-without-JSX.md

 ## Comparing the JSX and non-JSX versions

-Let's open the non JSX version of the block in your code editor, and compare it to the JSX version.
+Open the non JSX version of the block in your code editor, and compare it to the JSX version.

 The first thing you'll notice is that the non JSX version has a different file structure.
 This is because you don't need both a `src` and `build` folder, all the block code can be located in a single location.